stephenmcgov/bct18miniboard/README.md

 - Integration of analytics through use of database systems (to replace basic hit counter)

-- Improvement to the security of the site and its users through PHP (ssl certs may not be possible on college servers!)

 Have a useful feature in mind?
 Email us at bct18miniboard@gmail.com!